 Action 1: Global Goodness

 - Reduce your drive time.
 The reduction in transportation emissions can help reduce the amount of GHG emissions you are releasing.
-Catch up with a friend or coworker by carpooling, or give public transportation a try.
+Catch up with family, friend, or coworker while carpooling, or opt for public transportation.

 - Conserve energy.
-Whether it is at home, work, school – or anywhere you frequent – use mindfulness in your energy consumption.
+Whether it is at home, work or school, use mindfulness in your energy consumption.

 Action 2: Planet Protector

 - All of Action 1

-- Avoid burning foliage, grass, leaves and other materials are harmful to the air.
+- Avoid burning foliage, grass, leaves and other materials that are harmful to the air.

 Action 3: Earth Angel

 - All of Action 1 & 2

-- Lobby Congress for strict regulations on air quality in public and corporate sectors.
+- Lobby Congress to increased regulations on air quality in public and corporate sectors.